nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Shortcuts:

-TAB has keyboard shortcuts for navigating between its various panels to help you stay more productive by keeping your hands on the keyboard.
+TAB has keyboard shortcuts for navigating between its various views to help you stay more productive by keeping your hands on the keyboard.

 Shortcut | Action
 --------|------------------